-12. Dog of the Year Award
+17. Dog of the Year Award

-12.1 A perpetual trophy plus a trophy for the competitor is to be made available by the Association and presented to the successful competitor at the Annual General Meeting each year.
+17.1 A perpetual trophy plus a trophy for the competitor is to be made available by the Association and presented to the successful competitor at the Annual General Meeting each year.

-12.2 To be eligible for this award, competitors must be members of the South Australian Working Sheepdog Association Incorporated; their dogs must also be registered with that Association (or transferred to our register); and points may only be gained at open and unrestricted trials held by Clubs affiliated with that Association.
+17.2 To be eligible for this award, competitors must be members of the South Australian Working Sheepdog Association Incorporated; their dogs must also be registered with the Association (or transferred to our register); and points may only be gained at open and unrestricted trials held by Clubs affiliated with the Association each calendar year.

-12.3 Placings are to be awarded to fifth place in Open Trials.
+17.3 Placings are to be awarded to fifth place in Open Trials.

-12.4 Points are to be allotted for placings as: 1st - 5, 2nd - 4, 3rd - 3, 4th - 2, 5th - 1
+17.4 Points are to be allotted for placings as: 1st - 5, 2nd - 4, 3rd - 3, 4th - 2, 5th - 1

-12.5 In the event of a tie being award for a placing, the points for that placing will be awarded to both dogs.
+17.5 In the event of a tie being award for a placing, the points for that placing will be awarded to both dogs.
 No points will be then allotted for the next placing down.

-12.6 Points may not be accrued at restricted trials such as at the Adelaide Show.
+17.6 Points may not be accrued at restricted trials such as at the Adelaide Show.

-12.7 Points will be accrued at trials run on different courses, such as the field course, Trans Tasman course and short course, unless other restrictions are applied (eg. number of entries accepted).
+17.7 Points will be accrued at trials run on different courses, such as the field, Trans Tasman, Supreme and short courses, unless other restrictions are applied.

-12.8 If two open trials are run in succession at the same venue, Dog of the Year points will only be awarded to the place getters of one of those open trials.
+17.8 If two open trials are run in succession at the same venue, Dog of the Year points will be awarded to the place getters of both of those open trials.

-13. Selection of state representatives
+18. Selection of state representatives

-13.1 Selection of state representatives at national competitions is to be based on a dog's success twelve months prior to the request for representatives being received by the Association unless clearly directed otherwise by the body convening the event.
+18.1 The selection of state representatives is to be based on a dog's success from the previous financial year (July 1 to June 30), unless clearly directed otherwise by the body convening the national event.